wyrli/sperm-sizer/README.md

 3. Export the measurements using the `Export Measurements` button.

 ### Requirements
 Older versions of Sperm Sizer (1.6.6 and below) require Java 8 to run.
-Newer versions (1.7 and above) no longer require Java.
+Newer versions (1.7 and above) no longer require Java, as it is included with the application.

 # :microscope: Measurements
 ### Unit Conversions